iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 Apperate is grounded in the IEX Cloud team's deep understanding of fintech data neads.
 It includes a semantic data layer for [normalizing financial data views](../managing-your-data/defining-schemas/normalization.md) and has production-ready financial data built-in.

-The semantic data layer allows you to refer to an equity using any supported [financial identifier type \(format\)](../reference/financial-identifiers.md).
+The semantic data layer allows you to refer to an equity using any supported [financial identifier type](../reference/financial-identifiers.md).
 Apperate relates equivalent symbols across the different types.
 You can, for example, use a CUSIP symbol to query datasets that refer to equities using ISIN, FIGI, or another supported type.
 Apperate, in effect, *normalizes* the financial identifiers.

 Apperate's curated, institutional-grade financial data ([Core Data](./production-ready-core-data.md)) includes real-time and historical stock prices, fundamentals, forex, and more.
 The data is available at REST API endpoints and as datasets for using in views.